jackdeterman/Power_Outage_Economic_Analysis/README.md

 ### Permutation Test

 __Null Hypothesis:__
-- The model is fair between states in the lower quartile of `GSP Relative to USA` and states in the upper quartile of `GSP Relative to USA`- the observed difference in $RMSE$ is due to random chance. <br>
+- The model is fair between states in the lower quartile of `GSP Relative to USA` and states in the upper quartile of `GSP Relative to USA`- the observed difference in RMSE is due to random chance.

 __Alternative Hypothesis:__
-- The model is not fair between states in the lower quartile of `GSP Relative to USA` and states in the upper quartile of `GSP Relative to USA`- the observed difference in $RMSE$ is not due to random chance.
+- The model is not fair between states in the lower quartile of `GSP Relative to USA` and states in the upper quartile of `GSP Relative to USA`- the observed difference in RMSE is not due to random chance.

 We will conduct this test using the test statistic `np.abs(rmse_lower - rmse_upper)`, or the absolute difference between the RMSEs of states in the lower quartile of `GSP Relative to USA` and states in the upper quartile of `GSP Relative to USA`.
 We will use a significance level of 0.01, so that we only reject the Null Hypothesis with compelling evidence.

-__Simulated__
+__Simulated__<br>
 Below is a histogram representing the results of 1000 simulated F-Statistics under the Null Hypothesis
 <iframe src="assets/fairness_distribution.html" width="800" height="600" frameborder="0"></iframe>

-__Conclusion__
+__Conclusion__<br>
 With this p-value, we fail to reject the null hypothesis.
 We conclude that it is highly likely that our model is fair between states in the lower quartile of `GSP Relative to USA` and states in the upper quartile of `GSP Relative to USA`.

 ___